Fine Arts Major

 - Working artists often come to Fontbonne to give guest lectures or workshops.
 Past guests have included Andy Brandmeyer, Jane Barrow and Lon Brauer.

-- Students have interned at Anheuser-Busch, Fleischmann-Hilliard, River City Rascals, müv (creative).
+- Students have interned at Anheuser-Busch, Fleischmann-Hilliard, River City Rascals, and müv (creative), among many other locations.

 Fine Arts Course Samples